-Intel and the FTC have reached a settlement on the antitrust lawsuit brought against the chip manufacturing giant, alleging anticompetitive practices; Intel must now make various concessions to level the playing field.
+Intel and the Federal Trade Commission have reached a settlement on the antitrust lawsuit the FTC brought against the chip-manufacturing giant, alleging anticompetitive practices.

 Under the terms of the settlement, Intel -- which provides chips for the majority of gaming and other PCs in the marketplace -- does not provide any acknowledgment that it broke any laws, or that the claims made in the FTC's lawsuit are valid, but it does make for a number of allowances intended to level the playing field for rival chip makers like AMD and graphics card maker Nvidia.